nogibjj/tinayiluo_mini_7/README.md

 * User guide (PDF or markdown)

 ### Goal

+The goal of this project is to create an ETL-Query pipeline utilizing a cloud service like Databricks AND create an executable by packaging the project.
+This pipeline will involve tasks such as extracting data from FiveThirtyEight's public datasets, cleaning and transforming the data, then loading it into Databricks SQL Warehouse.
+Once the data is in place, we'll be able to run complex queries that may involve tasks like joining tables, aggregating data, and sorting results.
+This will be accomplished by establishing a database connection to Databricks.
+You can find the user guide here

 + Automate the interaction between the Python script and the SQL database.